 When Uber rebranded in 2018 they created an impressive section on their website to showcase the brand changes.
 These changes include an updated design system, logo, typography, iconography, color palette, motion, imagery, and tone of voice.

-Facebook create an entire resource center dedicated to outlining rules for using Facebook brand assets and showcasing it’s content.
+Facebook creates an entire resource center dedicated to outlining rules for using Facebook brand assets and showcasing it’s content.

-Twitter offers brand guidelines for their logo, trademark, social icons, and other aspects about their brand via a download in their brand resource page on their website.
+Twitter offers brand guidelines for its logo, trademark, social icons, and other aspects of their brand via a download in their brand resource page on their website.